yuchingho/University/3) Mercer Erasmus Year/6) Semester Two - ECN150 Principles of Microeconomics/README.md

-Principles of Microeconomics focused on powerpoints and note-taking and online multiple choice tests were given out to test the knowledge learnt.
+Principles of Microeconomics was about the business on the smaller-side or individuals, supply and demand and what determined price levels.